-If your dog has had a seizure, you are probably feeling very worried right now.
+If your dog has had a seizure, you are probably feeling very anxious and worried right now.
 Watching a dog have a seizure is one of the scariest things a pet owner can experience.
 It makes you feel helpless and afraid for your dog's safety.
 What should you do if your dog has a seizure?
 How can you help keep your dog safe?
-Here's what you need to know.

 What is a Seizure?

-One thing is certain: if you see your dog having a seizure for the first time, it will be frightening and overwhelming.
+If you see your dog having a seizure for the first time, it will feel frightening and overwhelming.
 Take some time now to learn how to react if your dog is having a seizure.

 What Should You Do If Your Dog Has a Seizure?